BubbaDiego/v0.83/README.md

 Replace `portfolio` with any other topic to receive a short summary.
 Use the `strategy` query parameter to apply a named strategy (defaults to `none`).

+System queries now include the latest update timestamps along with recent `death_log.txt` entries and any system alerts so GPT can report operational issues.

 ### Personas

 Oracle responses can adopt different tones.
 Specify a `persona` with the